sabal12344/Assignments/README.md

 # Assignments
-This includes some selected labwork assigned to me.
+This includes some selected assignments.